Student Summer Skills Incentive (SKILL)

 - plan to hire a university or college student for 8-14 weeks between April and August

-- pay their summer student-employee minimum wage or more (plus vacation pay) for 30 to 35 hours of work per week
+- pay their summer student-employee minimum wage or more (plus vacation pay) for full-time work (at least 240 hours during their work term)

 - aren’t receiving funding from any other government employment program for the same position